Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-accessing.md

 ## Using the Interactive Remote Console

 1. Make sure you have correctly [setup the Scalingo command line tool]({% post_url platform/cli/2000-01-01-start %})
-2. From the command line, open a console for your Scalingo for PostgreSQL®
+2. From the command line, open a console for your PostgreSQL® addon:
-   addon:
    ```bash
    scalingo --app my-app pgsql-console
    ```